 Public schools are limited to celebrating holidays that have both secular and religious significance.
 Thus, for example, it would not be appropriate to celebrate Easter in the public schools, but it would be appropriate to recognize Thanksgiving.

-Holiday displays on public property may impermissibly endorse religion
+Holiday displays on public property at times impermissibly endorse religion

 In Lynch v Donnelly (1984), the Supreme Court, in a 5-4 decision, held that the City of Pawtucket, Rhode Island, could have a nativity scene on public property because it also displayed secular Christmas symbols, such as a Santa’s house and a Christmas tree.